JorgeAc25/My-Projects-and-Codes/README.md

-These are few codes I made in Python 3, is there anything you find useful, feel free to use it to your own.
+Hi!
+Welcome to my repository, here you will find some projects I made by myself and some academic-based projects too, if you find some of these codes useful, feel free to take it, my best wishes!